-According to our ALCO model, we are an asset-sensitive company.
+According to our last ALCO model run as of June 30, 2022, we are an asset-sensitive company for years one and two.
 This indicates that our assets generally reprice faster than our liabilities, which results in a favorable impact to net interest income when market interest rates increase.
 Many assumptions are used to calculate the impact of interest rate variations on our net interest income, such as asset prepayment speeds, non-maturity deposit price sensitivity, pricing correlations, deposit truncations and decay rates, and key rate drivers.

 Because of the inherent use of these estimates and assumptions in the model, our actual results may, and most likely will, differ from static measures results.
 In addition, static measures like EVEs do not include actions that management may undertake to manage the risks in response to anticipated changes in interest rates or client deposit behavior.
-As part of our ALM strategy and policy, management has the ability to modify the balance sheet to either increase asset duration and decrease liability duration to reduce asset sensitivity, or to decrease asset duration and increase liability duration in order to increase sensitivity.
+As part of our ALM strategy and policy, management has the ability to modify the balance sheet to either increase asset duration and decrease liability duration to reduce asset sensitivity, or to decrease asset duration and increase liability duration in order to increase asset sensitivity.

-According to our model, as of March 31, 2022, NIM should increase for static rate scenarios (-400 basis points or +400 basis points).
-For the static forecast in year one, the estimated NIM will increase from 3.17% base case scenario to 3.28% under a +400 basis points scenario.
-Additionally, utilizing an economic value of equity, or EVE, approach, we analyze the risk to capital from the effects of various interest rate scenarios through a long-term discounted cash flow model.
-This measures the difference between the economic value of our assets and the economic value of our liquidation value.
+According to our model, as of June 30, 2022, NIM should increase for static rate scenarios (-400 basis points or +400 basis points).
+For the static forecast in year one, the estimated NIM will remain stable from the base case scenario to a +400 basis points scenario.
+Additionally, utilizing an EVE approach, we analyze the risk to capital from the effects of various interest rate scenarios through a long-term discounted cash flow model.
+This measures the difference between the economic value of our assets and the economic value of our liabilities, which is a proxy for our liquidation value.
 According to our balance sheet composition, and as expected, our model stipulates that an increase of rates will have a negative impact on the EVE.
 Results and analysis are presented quarterly to the Board, and strategies are defined.

-We have also been reducing asset sensitivity by extending asset duration, which has lowered our NII volatility and allowed us to keep the NII consistent with the ALCO objectives.
+We have also been reducing asset sensitivity by extending asset duration, which has lowered our net interest income volatility and allowed us to keep the net interest income consistent with ALCO objectives.